hgmn/hgmn.github.io/_pages/research.md

   - /research.html
 ---

+Inference on quantile processes with a finite number of clusters : January 2023, submitted
+: [[PDF]](/assets/hagemann_qteclust.pdf)  [[arXiv]]()
+: Randomization methods can be used for inference on entire quantile processes and related objects even if there are finitely many heterogeneous clusters.
+This includes processes arising from distributional difference-in-difference estimation.

 Inference with a single treated cluster
 : October 2020, revise and resubmit at the *Review of Economic Studies* : [[PDF]](/assets/hagemann_rea.pdf)  [[arXiv]](https://arxiv.org/abs/2010.04076)  [[R code]](/rea)